 The following are not specific clauses, but you may have to keep them in mind:

 1. Always get a signature – This is very important.
-Emailing a client a copy of the contract will not hold up legally and is not enough to protect you.
-Insist, politely, that the client provides a signed copy of your contract before you commence the project.
+Emailing a client a copy of the simple graphic design contract template will not hold up legally and is not enough to protect you.
+Insist, politely, that the client provides a signed copy of your graphic designer contract before you commence the project.
 Offer your clients options to send the signature using a method they prefer, whether it’s through the mail, via email, or fax.

 One of the best resources you can use to draft a freelance design contract template is contacts of other designers.
-Check out their contracts by requesting for the same or visiting their websites.
+Check out their simple graphic design contract templates by requesting for the same or visiting their websites.
 Even though they may not have the same clauses mentioned above, they will have some information that can help you with the drafting process.

 You may also get additional insight on other clauses that may suit your needs.
 There are more collections of sample clauses you can find online to help you come up with the best contract for a particular project.
 Remember always to consult a renowned professional or legal professional who is licensed.
 They can help you come up with an airtight contract that will prevent you from being exploited in any way.